 How far advance did we make camping reservations?

 As mentioned earlier, we visited 16 states, drove around 8,500 miles and stayed at 30 locations during this 102 day trip.
-Nearly two thirds of our trip was spent in Florida during the peak winter RV camping season.
+Nearly two thirds of our RV trip was in Florida during the peak winter RV camping season.
 This meant we spent the other 36 days in 15 other states.
 That’s a lot of fast moving, short stay travel!

 And while this style of travel is not particularly conducive to a work schedule, it IS a lot of fun.
 Especially if, like us, you like to drive!